Study may signal end to building moratorium

 The long-term scenario assumes that land now vacant will be developed, that vacant structures will be restored and that some buildings will be redeveloped to have more occupants.
 In all, it projects about 2,600 (this includes projects currently in the city’s pipeline) new housing units being built and an increase in population of 5,255 people.
 It also projects almost 250,000 square feet of new commercial space.

 However, Clarke told the council he would be “shocked if you got that far by 2035.”

 The report also recommended that the city add backup water sources, including Fishkill Creek and a third well that could be drilled.
 In addition, the study identified more than 217,000 gallons of water lost to leaks each day, although much of that is being corrected.

 “I feel comfortable that we have enough water to go forward with our comprehensive plan,” Beacon Mayor Randy Casale said Thursday.

 The next step for the City Council is to approve the water study as an addendum to the city’s comprehensive plan, which was updated last year.
 It will likely discuss the study at a workshop before voting.

 Thomas Cusack, a Leggette senior vice president, recommended that the water report be updated on the same schedule as the comprehensive plan, or roughly every 10 years.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.